Figure 1 Richard & Frank

 Sanctuary managers need to be very careful that they do not, inadvertently, allow their sanctuaries become repositories for irresponsible small holders or back yard animal keepers.
-Until humans awaken to the entitlement of other animals not to be our property, the human:other animal relationship will be based on their utilitarian value to us.
-While most animal keepers find this relationship of use acceptable, especially those who keep other animals for companionship, show, milk or eggs, their conscience disallows them to take another animal’s life simply because their utilitarian value has declined.
-Participation in their murder takes place at a safe distance, when their dead bodies are shrink wrapped on supermarket shelves, their personhood gone from the barely recognisable muscles and bones of their remains.
+Until humans awaken to the entitlement of other animals not to be our property, the human:other animal relationship will be based unjust and unequal, valued only for our ability to use them as unfeeling objects.
+While most animal keepers find this relationship of use acceptable, especially those who keep other animals for companionship, show, milk or eggs, their conscience disallows them to take another animal’s life on the basis that they can no longer use them as they age.
+Participation in the killing of other animals more usually takes place at a comfortable distance, when their lifeless bodies are shrink wrapped on supermarket shelves, their personhood gone from the barely recognisable muscles and bones of their remains.
 So, although many smallholders cannot countenance ending the lives of those they keep, neither are they willing to pay for their upkeep in their later years without some secondary gain.
 This is the point at which sanctuaries need to be mindful that they do not ease the conscience of the back yard keeper by providing an unchallenging solution to his dilemma, thus allowing humans to continue the cycle of animal use by taking in younger, more ‘productive’ animals.

 For the individual who is rescued and comes to live at Eden, the circumstances of how they got here are irrelevant.
 Yet, many have come here because they were no longer of use to those who kept them.
 If sanctuaries ease the conscience of animal keepers by somehow giving them the impression that they are doing a good deed at the end of the animal’s life by letting someone else take care of someone they have made use of, then the ultimate goal of abolition of animal use is sacrificed.
 For this reason Eden has a strict protocol about the intake of residents and vegan education is mandatory for the humans who leave animals here.